Back To Search Results

 (2) is of good moral character;

-(3) is in compliance with the United States immigration laws;
+(3) complies with the United States immigration laws;

-(5) has been a licensed physician in the United States or Canada and has practiced medicine in the United States or Canada immediately preceding the application for at least three years;
+(5) Has been a licensed physician in the United States or Canada and has practiced medicine in the United States or Canada immediately preceding the application for at least 3 years;

 (6) holds an unrestricted license in another state or Canada; and